bfgeek/webvr/input_explainer.md

 }
 ```

-### Primary input device
-Every `VRPresentationFrame` reports a `primaryInputSource`.
-This can change from frame to frame, and may jump between different source types as the user interacts with various devices.
-In most cases, though, the frame's `primaryInputSource` is the one that will be generating gesture events and should be considered first before processing other input sources.

 ### Controller state
 The WebVR input API also exposes the state of the raw input elements of purpose built VR controllers, such as the tracked controllers for the Vive or Daydream systems, but does not attempt to describe the state of input sources that are already surfaced by the UA, such as mouse, keyboard, touch, stylus, or gamepad inputs.

 These controllers can be queried from the `VRSession` with the `getControllers` method, which returns an array of the currently connected controllers.

+### Primary input source
+Every `VRPresentationFrame` reports a `primaryInputSource`.
+This can change from frame to frame, and may jump between different source types as the user interacts with various devices.
+In most cases, though, the frame's `primaryInputSource` is the one that has most recently generated a gesture event.
+For example: If the user is actively using a motion controller it will be reported as the `primaryInputSource` as well as still appearing in the `VRSession.getControllers` array.
+If the user begins pressing buttons on a gamepad, however, the `primaryInputSource` would start reporting a `VRGamepadInputSource`.

 ## Basic WebVR Input usage